Shuanglu/grpc-web/README.md

 - -client_header_host "the host to be added to the header"
 - -client_grpc "whether to start grpc client.
 Default is false"
 - -client_http "whether to start http client.
 Default is true"
+- -client_success_request_total "the total requests will be sent to server after the connection is established.
+Default is 20.
+0 is endless loop(This will generate lots of data and send to datadogs.
+Be careful!)"
+- -client_failure_request_total "the total requests will be sent to server with connection failure.
+Default is 20.
+0 is endless loop(This will generate lots of data and send to datadogs.
+Be careful!)"

 ## Build
 - go build -o \<file name\> .